Deploy Fano application inside Docker container

 Remove index.html

-as we do not need it, but this is optional step.
+as we do not need it, but this is an optional step.

 RUN rm /usr/local/apache2/htdocs/index.html